Alex-MacLean/TheLegendOfHerobrine/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help improve this mod
 title: ''
-labels: ''
+labels: 'bug'
-assignees: ''
+assignees: 'Alex-MacLean'

 ---